20 beautiful places to visit in Devon

 Known as Britain’s Ocean City, Plymouth is a port city with a strong maritime tradition and a vibrant waterfront.

 Its long history stretches all the way back to the Bronze Age.
-Surrounded by woodland, meadows, and gardens, it is an open and attractive city.
+Surrounded by woodland, meadows, and gardens, I think it’s an open and attractive city.

 Plymouth has a strong cultural heritage, hosting a variety of events throughout the year.